Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: -product generalizations of Pi-product generalizations of the Roman factorial

 Let's highlight the sign of $k$ and the exponent of the whole expression in all cases, so that we can find to find an appropriate \textit{F.F.} that describes them.
 For the falling product, we will keep a negative sign, like so:

 It is evident that the sign of $k$, as well as the exponent, is represented by the same function.
-Additionally, it has the output pattern $[-1, 1, 1]$.
-A function that matches this requirement is $\theta(n)$:
+That function has the output pattern $[-1, 1, 1]$ and a \textit{F.F.} that matches this requirement is $\theta(n)$:

 Thus, if we incorporate $\theta(n)$ into the previous table, we achieve a unification:

 This modification fulfills our objective of unifying the Roman factorial definitions.
 One last step before we proceed: we can implement a few adjustments to improve readability for the expressions regarding the index terms.
 They are displayed below: